zembrodt/story-generation/README.md

 Determined loading from checkpoints was not working correctly, and causing spikes in loss values when a model was loaded.<br/>
 Trained a Continuous Bag of Words word2vec embedding for 500 epochs.
 With this word2vec embedding, and the pre-trained GloVe embedding, trained 2 models for 500 epochs, without loading any checkpoints.<br/>
 The GloVe embedding seems to heavily outperform the word2vec embedding, with a minimum loss of value of **2.983** at the 250th epoch, and a final loss value of **3.083**.<br/>
-The results for each model is below:
+The results for each model are below:<br/>
 <img src="https://i.imgur.com/4d6hhTp.png" alt="Model trained with CBOW word2vec word embedding" /><br/>
 <img src="https://i.imgur.com/C3lChph.png" alt="Model trained with GloVe word embedding" /><br/>
 A perplexity study was also ran on the model with the GloVe embedding, with the results in the below table:<br/>

 | Epochs |                  | Training data | Testing data |
 |--------|------------------|---------------|--------------|
 | 250    | Actual sentences | 42.9893       | 736176.1818  |